1/16/2015 – Facebook

 Thank you.

-& P.S.
+P.S.
 “We cannot visit your home if you continue to have toxic toys and decorations out within reach of my child.
 I’m sorry about that.
-It’s just too important and not a compromise that I am willing to make.”
+It’s just too important and not a compromise I am willing to make.”

 For the couple seconds most dry goods are in the measuring cup can the exposure be that much of a concern?
 I would think the greater concern would be the Tupperware containers used to store food.
 Have you tested those?